Octopus of the Great Barrier Reef: The Ultimate Guide

 The Blue-lined Octopus (Hapalochlaena fasciata)

 A small but venomous octopus that lives in shallower waters near the reef is easily identifiable by its vivid blue stripes.
-These are known for their potent neurotoxins and are frequently seen during day light hours.
+These are known for their potent neurotoxins and are frequently seen during daylight hours.

 Mototi Octopus (Octopus mototi)